mbeddr/mps-platform-docs/README.md

 ## Publishing

-`./gradlew mkdocsPublish` is automatically run on push (Github Actions).
+`./gradlew mkdocsPublish` is automatically run on push (GitHub Actions).
 The secret key is just a ssh key from someone who has push permissions for this repository.